 This course involves an average of six hours of practical work on the animal care unit per week.
 You will also be expected to participate in classroom-based sessions throughout the week.

 The course is practically based and students must be willing to work outdoors on the Animal Care Unit daily, carrying out all animal care tasks set.
-This will include feeding, watering, cleaning out, grooming, health checking, moving animals and general basic maintenance and tidying tasks; for example, sweeping, moping, cleaning and storing items.
+This will include feeding, watering, cleaning out, grooming, health checking, moving animals and general basic maintenance and tidying tasks; for example, sweeping, mopping, cleaning and storing items.
 Students must be able to work safely, which includes following instructions and rules, and wear correct PPE (Personal Protection Equipment).

 GCSE English and Maths at grade 2, or Functional Skills English and Maths at Entry Level 3.